COVID-19 testing site to open at Fox Valley Technical College

 APPLETON, Wis.
-(WFRV0 As Appleton nears 50 confirmed COVID-19 cases, Outagamie has announced a new testing site for residents.
+(WFRV) – As Appleton nears 50 confirmed COVID-19 cases, Outagamie County has announced a new testing site for residents.

-The Fox Valley Technical College located at 1825 North Bluemound Drive, will be the site for mass testing for the coronavirus.
+Fox Valley Technical College, located at 1825 North Bluemound Drive, will be the site for mass testing for the coronavirus.

 This site will be open to residents of Outagamie, Calumet and Winnebago counties.